 Caution: You may be tempted here to also add some pepper, but don’t!
 It will completely take over the flavor of the soup!
 So, we just add pepper to taste when the soup is served.

 Turn the heat back up to medium high and bring the soup back up the boiling point.
 Once it begins to bubble, back off the heat again to simmer (or low).
 Allow the soup to simmer for about three hours.
-By now, things are smelling pretty good around here.
+By now, things will start smelling pretty good!
 Something about simmering soup is so comforting…